gs11/dosbox-macbuild/README.md

 # dosbox-macbuild
-Script to build DOSBox App from SVN including build dependencies
+Script to build the DOSBox App (64-bit) from SVN latest including build dependencies.

 Description
 -----------